- What are Python IDEs?

 In this blog, we discussed several Python IDEs and their effective usage.
 The selection of the IDE depends on various factors like the field in which you are working (Data Science, web development, or scripting), the team size, collaboration requirement, the scale of your business, and pre-requisite knowledge of using python as a programming language.
 Each test editor has its own features, none of them is perfect.
 It is preferable to have professional advice in choosing the editor for a better programming experience.

+Ans.
 If you need to have great programming experience then working as an IDE is preferable.
 It enables you to easily code your projects with the help of their built-in features and user-friendly interface.
-So it’s a good practice to use IDE for coding in python or any other language.
+So it’s a good practice to use IDE for coding in Python or any other language.

-Jupyter is a common python IDE preferable for Machine learning in Python and apart from that Atom and PyCharm are the commonly used python code editors.
+Ans.
+Jupyter is a common Python IDE preferable for Machine learning in Python and apart from that Atom and PyCharm are the commonly used Python code editors.